10 Best Recruitment Software for Small Business

 VIVAHR Standout Features and Integrations

-Several standout features for VIVAHR include the ability to post to 50+ job boards at once, share job openings over social media, collect internal employee referrals, create custom pipelines, and communicate with candidates through text messages.
-Their recruiting software also includes the ability to send digital offers to top-tier candidates, which can be signed with e-signature, providing a better candidate experience for your soon-to-be new hires.
+Standout features for VIVAHR include the ability to post to 50+ job boards at once, share job openings over social media, collect internal employee referrals, create custom pipelines, and communicate with candidates through text messages.
+There's also the ability to send digital offers to top-tier candidates, which can be signed with e-signature, providing a better candidate experience for your soon-to-be new hires.

 Integrations are available with over 860 apps, including CRM systems like Twilio, Salesforce, HubSpot, and Pipedrive, and with work operating systems like Google Workspace and Microsoft Office 365.
 It also integrates with numerous job boards, including LinkedIn, Indeed, and ZipRecruiter, which allows you to post jobs to multiple platforms with just a few clicks.